BigPun86/react-native-parallax-cached-image-view/README.md

 # react-native-parallax-cached-image-view

 Parallax view with a cachable header image and header content.
 This Module is an small improvement to react-native-parallax-view with some small fixes.
-Forther on it is able to cache images by using the react-native-img-cache.
+Further on it forces image caching which helps when combining this module with a viewpager or some listviews.
+Including react-native-image-progress

 ## Installation